-Using The Ramp for lower extremity procedures allows for nurses, PA’s, surgical techs, and other operating staff members to position patients with consistency and accuracy.
+Using this leg elevator for lower extremity procedures allows for nurses, PA’s, surgical techs, and other operating staff members to position patients with consistency and accuracy.
 This preserves valuable OR time lowers the risk of intraoperative injury caused by inadequate positioning.

 - Raises leg above contralateral extremity